 Sea and sky

 Hit the water with Wildlife Coast Cruises on a Winter Whale Cruise or take the high-speed Wild Oceans EcoBoat Adventure Tour for a chance to learn more about these fascinating mammals and explore the other inhabitants of this vibrant stretch of coast.

 Keep those binoculars close at hand so you can seize every opportunity to see the whales and cheerful dolphins out in the waves.
-Enjoy the spectacle of thousands of fur seals tumbling around at Seal Rocks, Australia's largest fur seal colony, and look out for the awe-inspiring albatross, which boasts a wing span of 2.5 metres.
-The fun continues as you cruise along the Phillip Island coastline.
-Ride the waves, taking in the cliffs along the Summerland Peninsula, the blowhole at The Nobbies, the striking silhouette of Pyramid Rock, and the pink granite of Cape Woolamai.
+Enjoy the spectacle of thousands of fur seals tumbling around at Seal Rocks, and look out for the awe-inspiring albatross, which boasts a wing span of 2.5 metres.
+Navigate the Phillip Island coastline, taking in the cliffs along the Summerland Peninsula, the blowhole at The Nobbies, the striking silhouette of Pyramid Rock, and the pink granite of Cape Woolamai.